 Special Programs: The New York Consortium in Evolutionary Primatology (www.nycep.org) is an integrated graduate training/research program in primate behavioral and evolutionary biology.
 Drawing faculty and selected staff from PhD-granting (CUNY, Columbia, NYU, the American Museum of Natural History), and research-focused (WCS) institutions in NYC, this unique consortium links over 60 faculty whose research focuses on human and nonhuman primates from the perspectives of morphology, paleoanthropology, systematics, molecular and population genetics, behavior, ecology and conservation biology.
 NYCEP students take courses in these areas at any of the four participating degree-granting universities, attend seminars that draw upon the staff of all cooperating institutions, and have the opportunity to engage in original research in labs, museums and in the field.
 NYCEP has attracted many women and minority students.
 Faculty and associates have field research programs on living primates at sites in Africa, Asia, and South America, as well as primate (including human) paleontology in Africa, Asia, and the Caribbean.
-Many courses are taught jointly, alternately or with guest lectures by faculty from different institutions/departments; this collaboration cements relationships between faculty and presents students with a variety of viewpoints early in their careers.
+Several courses are taught jointly, alternately or with guest lectures by faculty from different institutions/departments; this collaboration cements relationships between faculty and presents students with a variety of viewpoints early in their careers.

 5-year Graduate Center Fellowships and Tuition Fellowships; Graduate Assistantships; research, travel, and dissertation write-up grants, conference presentation funds.

 Archaeology and Physical Anthropology labs.
 Affiliation with Hunter's Bioarchaeology Lab and Brooklyn's Zooarchaeology Lab provide research opportunities.